 Primary & Secondary Entry monumentation is meant to identify the overall development name (i.e., Morningside), not individual tenants, users, or businesses.
 However, the secondary entry monumentation for District A & D may be specifically for those uses (i.e., name of apartment complex, name of subdivision) and the requirement for such entry monumentation shall count towards the Zoning Ordinance’s sign allowances.

 All such monumentation and other ground signage shall share a consistent theme.
 The theme and materials shall be approved by the Architectural Review Committee (ARC).

+If the developer of District B elects to install a “Unified Development Sign” as described in Section 154.148(A)(1)(a)(A-B) of the McCordsville Zoning Ordinance, District C shall be permitted sign space on the unified development sign.
+If the developer of District B elects all out-lot users to install their own ground signage under the requirements of Section 154.148(A)(2) of the McCordsville Zoning Ordinance, District C shall be permitted up to a maximum of twenty (20) square feet of sign area on a ground sign structure along the Mt.
+Comfort Road.
+This sign area shall be placed on a ground sign structure that is shared with another entity that is permitted to have ground signage along Mt.
+Comfort Road.
+In this case, the total sign area for this shared ground sign shall be fifty (50) square feet.
+All other aspects of the shared sign shall be in compliance with the McCordsville Zoning Ordinance.

 * In the event of a direct conflict between the requirements of the McCordsville, Indiana Zoning Ordinance or Subdivision Control Ordinance with respect to lighting, parking and signage and the requirements of this Ordinance, the requirements of this Ordinance shall control.